 We know our diet impacts our body composition & our energy levels.
+It’s also crucial to maintain Gut Health.

 It’s well recognised that athletes do better when they eat better.
 We all do – any human being that has to ‘do stuff’ feels & functions better when they’re well fed & digesting optimally – athletes just do more demanding ‘stuff’ with their bodies, so you notice any lack of energy or drop in performance much more easily!
 Especially with elite athletes in the public eye, though those guys will normally have some sort of nutrition expert to help them with their diet.